Child Focussed Literacy and Numeracy Project

 - A blank envelope for your card.

 - Free standard postage within Australia or $7 for Express Post.
-Note: Please see our FAQs for updated delivery information during COVID-19 and the Christmas/New Year period.
+Note: Please see our FAQs for updated delivery information during COVID-19.
 Express Post cards will normally be sent the same day if the order is made before 12pm AEST.
 Please note: Express Post only operates in these areas within Australia.

 - Note: We cannot ship printed cards outside Australia (but you can still order the digital cards).